 - Plenary Order of Protection: The court may issue a plenary order of protection lasting up to two years following a full hearing on the facts of the case.
 If the plenary order is issued against an accused in conjunction with criminal prosecution, the order may remain in effect for up to two years following imprisonment or parole.

 Violations of any order of protection are extremely serious and are handled as contempt of court.
 Violations are also considered criminal charges.
 Possible penalties for violating an order include fines and imprisonment.
 According to Illinois law and the United States Code, violators may also face federal charges and punishment.

 Protection for the Falsely Accused

 Allegations of domestic violence can directly impact proceedings for the allocation of parental responsibilities and parenting time.
 Of course, if the allegations are true, it may be appropriate to limit the abuser's access to the child or children.
 However, in some cases, false accusations of domestic abuse are used by unscrupulous parents in an attempt to influence the court's decision.
 If you have been falsely accused of domestic violence and have been served with an order of protection against you or charged with a criminal offense, the attorneys at Olita Law Group can help you clear your name and protect your parental rights.

-Whether you need assistance filing for an order of protection or are the subject of such an order, contact our Geneva office to speak with a knowledgeable attorney.
+Whether you need assistance filing for an order of protection or are the subject of such an order, contact our Saint Charles office to speak with a knowledgeable attorney.
 Call 630-402-0333 to schedule your free, confidential consultation at Olita Law Group today.
 We are proud to serve St. Charles, Naperville, West Chicago, Batavia, Aurora, Wheaton, and all of the surrounding areas.